-If you work for a credit union or are concerned about a group of hackers targeting your company – you may be worried about Distributed Denial of Service Attacks.
-Recently – there seems to be growing concern about DDoS attacks against credit unions.
-Just in the last few weeks alone – there have been multiple attacks taking down credit union websites.
+If you work for a Credit Union or are concerned about a group of hackers targeting your company, you may be worried about Distributed Denial of Service Attacks.
+There is a growing concern about DDoS attacks against Credit Unions.
+Just in the last few weeks, there have been multiple attacks taking down Credit Union websites.

-If you have heard all the buzz about DDoS (Distributed Denial of Service) attacks and began looking into mitigation solutions, this will be a good primer for you.
-DDoS Attacks have been pointed at everything from “The Dog Whisperer’s” website, to Video Game networks, to Credit Unions, and to the US Government.
+If you heard all the buzz about DDoS (Distributed Denial of Service) attacks and began looking into mitigation solutions, that will act as a good primer for you.
+DDoS Attacks have been pointed at everything from “The Dog Whisperer’s” website, to Video Game networks, to Credit Unions, and even to the US Government.

 The extra “D” exponentially increases the effectiveness & disruptiveness of attacks.
 The extra “D” (Distributed) refers to the spread out nature and quantity of attacking machines.
-Using networks of “slave machines” (Usually mal-ware infected PCs) from across the world all of those individual clients are pointed at your website with the goal of slowing to a crawl or crashing your web servers via endless, pointless network traffic and requests of your servers.
-Imagine as each additional person shouts at you – the more and more people shouting the harder and harder it is to understand what anyone is saying.
-Home football teams use this tactic all the time against the opposing offense.
+Using networks of “slave machines” (Usually malware infected PCs) across the world, all of those individual clients are pointed at your website with the goal of slowing to a crawl or crashing your web servers via endless, pointless network traffic and requests of your servers.
+Imagine this as if each machine is a person shouting at you.
+The more people shouting, the harder and harder it is to understand what anyone is saying.
+Home football teams use this tactic all the time against the opposing offense in a game.

 DDoS Mitigation Tools

 In their most simple form, DDoS mitigation tools are remote network traffic filters.
 Some are activated by an IT professional on the client side when they see something unusual, some automatically detect undesired traffic, and some services are just always on and constantly filtering all traffic.
-Obviously there are cost implications related to these three different scenarios, but at the end of the day, once an attack has been detected they will all do the same thing…prevent undesired traffic from hitting your network/servers.
+Obviously there are cost implications related to each of these different scenarios, but at the end of the day, once an attack has been detected each scenario will do the same thing…prevent undesired traffic from hitting your network/servers.

-There are basically two types of mitigation services.
-Appliance based and network based.
-Either way – the strategy is essentially the same – allow the volume to go into a black hole of some sort while filtering through the good traffic.
-Both types are pretty expensive (between $5 and $10k a month) based on the top providers.
+Either way – the strategy is essentially the same – allow the volume to go into a black hole of some sort while filtering out the good traffic from the bad.
+Both types are pretty expensive (between $5k and $10k a month) from the top providers.
 Ultimately what you need to look for is how much capacity the black hole (DDoS mitigation tool) has.

 Challenges for Credit Unions

-Expertise – Being able to quickly reroute and separate the good from bad traffic requires senior level network engineers and good plan.
+- Expertise – Being able to quickly re-route and separate the good from the bad traffic requires senior level network engineers and a good plan.
 It also probably requires testing and creativity.
-Most credit unions in our experience can’t afford to have the expertise sitting around just in case.
+Most Credit Unions in our experience can’t afford to have the expertise sitting around just in case.